GitTools/Roadmap/ArchitectureIdea.md

 Different Plugins (Issue trackers etc) have different arguments.
 A mechanism would be needed to surface plugin specific command line arguments / options via GitTools.exe.
+For example, if a valid MsExcelIssueTracker plugin dll was dropped in the bin directory, GitTools.exe ? should be able to list the arguments required by that plugin for example -MsExcelFile "some file.xls"